boazbk/tcs/lec_08_uncomputability.md

     # copy output
     i = 0
     res = []
-    while getvar(3): # if Yvalid[i]=1
+    while getvar(3): # if Y_nonblank[i]=1
         res += [getvar(2)] # add Y[i] to result
         i += 1
     return Y
 ```

-Translating this _Python_ code to NAND++ code line by line is a mechanical, even if somewhat laborious, process.
+Translating this _Python_ code to NAND-TM code line by line is a mechanical, even if somewhat laborious, process.
 However, to prove the theorem we don't need to write the code fully, but can use our "eat the cake and have it too" paradigm.
 That is, while we can assume that our input program $P$ is written in the lowly NAND-TM programming languages, in writing the program $U$ we are allowed to use richer models such as NAND<< (since they are equivalent by [RAMTMequivalencethm](){.ref}).
 Translating the above Python code to NAND<< is truly straightforward.
 The only issue is that NAND<< doesn't have the dictionary data structure built in, but we can represent a dictionary of the form $\{ key_0:val_0 , \ldots, key_{m-1}:val_{m-1} \}$  by simply a string (stored in an array) which is the list of pairs $(key_0,val_0),\ldots,(key_{m-1},val_{m-1})$ (where each pair is represented as a string in some prefix-free way).
 To retrieve an element with key $k$ we can scan the list from beginning to end and compare  each $key_i$ with $k$.